Aaravshah2907/College-Wifi-Login/README.md

+> NOTE:
+> The Newer Version is Updated for The Python & Shell File.
+The New release version (Automator Application v2) should be updated by the weekend.
+>

 # 🔐 Auto WiFi Login for BITS Pilani

 This Python script automates login to the BITS Pilani WiFi network.
 The network portal link (`http://192.168.1.1/`) is essentially the self IP address of the router, which automatically redirects users to the network's login page.
 The script handles this dynamic redirect process by extracting the required `4Tredir` parameter, sending login credentials via a POST request, and verifying internet connectivity.